Facts about the “managed zone” aka “managed approach”

 Holbeck Managed Zone Myths – A simple guide for Leeds residents

 Prostitutes work inside a defined “zone” in an industrial area that is intended to help keep them safe.
+(Please note this section was written in 2018 and some information may have changed.)

 a) The zone area is not well defined for local residents, only the prostituted women know where it is.
 Residents recently asked the Police to supply a list of the roads in the zone and/ or a map showing the boundary.
 This request was refused on the grounds that the Police do not know the extent of the zone.
 (We have since managed to obtain a current map but have been asked to keep it confidential)